 Visitors to our studio and shop are welcome to view the glassblowing free of charge during working hours.

-Our shop and workshop will be closed from the 21/10/20 until the lift of level 5 restrictions.
+Our shop and workshop will remain closed to the public until the lift of covid-19 level 5 restrictions.
 Online and over the phone orders will still be processed as normal.

 Workshop working hours:

 Watch the video below for an overview of what to expect when visiting Jerpoint Glass.
 (Courtesy of Visit Kilkenny).